 It also didn’t help that I googled the answers to some of the questions after coming out of the OCSE and confirmed what I already knew – that I had got most of them wrong (when I say most, I’m mainly talking about the questions in one particular horrendous histology station, since you can’t really google the answers to the rest!)

 Before the first 5 stations, I was so nervous…I remember I had to actually hold back the tears as I was walking to the anatomy station.
-I am naturally a bit of a worrier, but my nervousness doesn’t normally tend to manifest physically, but for some reason on that day, it did.
+I am naturally a bit of a worrier, and my nervousness doesn’t normally tend to manifest physically, but for some reason on that day, it did.

 I told myself that after the first set of 5, I’d feel much more calm for the second set as I’d be more comfortable with the whole OCSE layout.
 This was true in a sense, but also the opposite – I was feeling slightly more relaxed because I knew what to expect and also because I just couldn’t wait to get it over and done with, but was also feeling more stressed out at the same time because I knew that, due to my performance in the last 5, I’d have to up my game in these stations.